We may earn affiliate commissions for the recommended products. Learn more.

 zoho banner

-Best for:SMBs seeking versatile market automation
+Best for:SMBs seeking a versatile market automation solution

 Free trial:Yes

-Starting price:$20 per seat/month
+Starting price:$14 per month

 Primary purpose and niche